floidgilbert/jsr223/readme-release.txt

 --- Build R project source package.

---- Move source package into an empty directory and check it using `R CMD check --as-cran jsr223_xxx.tar.gz`
+- Move source package into an empty directory and check it using `R CMD check --as-cran` using Java 8, 9, and 10 (set JAVA_HOME to the appropriate Java folder).

+- Copy source package to releases folder.

+- Push changes to GitHub.

 - Create release tag in GIT repository. https://github.com/floidgilbert/jsr223/releases